mars0i/popco2/src/popco/nn/analogy.md

 of a simulation, so there's no need for speed.
 If this assumption changes, the internal processes here may need to be redesigned.

+Note: The fields defined in an AnalogNet contain redundant information, but it's all information that can be precomputed at initialization time, and that will only be read during simulation run time.
+Having the redundant, precomputed fields makes runtime code simple and efficient.

 STEPS:

+Some of this may be obsolete.

 1. Pair isomorphic propositions.